 Roaming, straying or wandering refers to a dog that is not kept under effective control (as defined in council's local laws).

-If you have found a wandering dog, you may tie it up or contain it on your property and contact council's customer service centre to arrange collection.
+If you have found a wandering dog, you may contain it on your property and contact council's customer service centre to arrange collection.